9 tools. Zero deps. One ecosystem.

 grainulation turns questions into typed, evidence-graded claims and compiles them into decision briefs.
 Research that holds up to scrutiny.

-grainulation is an ecosystem of eight command-line tools for structured technical research.
+grainulation is an ecosystem of nine command-line tools for structured technical research.
 You start with a question — "Should we migrate to GraphQL?" — and the tools guide you through research, adversarial challenge, and compilation into a decision brief.

 Every finding is tracked as a typed claim with an evidence tier (from "someone said it" to "we measured it in production").
 The system forces you to challenge your own assumptions before shipping a recommendation.

-You need Claude Code, Node.js 18+, and npx.
+You need Claude Code, Node.js 20+, and npx.
 No accounts, no cloud services, no npm install.
 Everything runs locally, everything is plain JSON and HTML.

 From question to shipped decision